1 Who we process personal data from

-2 Purpose, types of personal data and the legal basis for processing
+2 Purpose, types of personal data and legal basis for processing

 2.1 Personal data processing related to the registration of a user account in Ponder